-HOME Contact About "us" News Why Get Chickens?
-Helpful Resources Bylaw status Ordering a coop FAQ
+HOME Contact News Bio Order a coop Why Get Chickens?
+Helpful Resources Bylaw

 Why Raise Chickens?

-Perhaps you have kids and want them to learn about where their food comes from.
+Perhaps you have kids and want them to know a thing or two about food sources.
 Maybe you are entertained by a chicken outrunning her sisters to protect her prized june bug.
 Or maybe there's just a part of you that wants to be in touch with a natural process for a few moments each day (especially when gardening season has ended).

 We all want good fresh local eggs.
-But doesn't it hurt to dish out 5-7 bucks every time you want to buy ethically-grown eggs?
+But it hurts to dish out 5-7 bucks for ethically-produced eggs.

 Many backyard egg farmers have calculated their savings on blogs and in books.
 Numerous variables come into play when doing this, but even the most conservatve cost estimates fall far below the retail price of eggs.